 In 2019, Hawaii's 256 public schools are an average of 72 years old with 52 of those schools over 100 years old.
 HIDOE is committed to the maintenance of these facilities and has launched the Job Order Contracting (JOC) method to expedite common repair projects at schools statewide.
 JOC allows HIDOE to contract several vendors through competitive bidding to perform commonly encountered repair projects at fixed prices over the life of a multiyear contract, rather than having to bid out individual repair jobs.

-The Facilities Development Branch is now using the Caspio project management platform to track project portfolios at every step from the planning, design and construction phases through completion.
-Caspio includes project budget data to provide comprehensive oversight and management tools, including appropriations, allotments, schedules and approvals, change orders and invoice storage.
+The Facilities Development Branch is now using an online project management platform to track project portfolios at every step from the planning, design and construction phases through completion.
+The CIP Project Tracker includes project budget data to provide comprehensive oversight and management tools, including appropriations, allotments, schedules and approvals, change orders and invoice storage.
 A public-facing dashboard is in development.

 FACILITIES MASTER PLAN GUIDE